yext/YXTUnsatisfiableConstraintsDetector/README.md

     YXTUnsatisfiableConstraintsDetector *detector = [[YXTUnsatisfiableConstraintsDetector alloc] init];
     [detector registerBlock:^(UIView *view){
         if(view != nil){
-            // Handle an error on the problem view here }
+            // Handle an error on a specific view here }
-        // Perform any handling that does not expect a view }];
+	    // Perform any handling that does not require a view }];
     [detector beginMonitoring];